Maryna Pryshchepa

-Maryna Pryshchepa (Ukrainian: Марина Прищепа; born 28 July 1983 in Kiev, Ukrainian SSR, Soviet Union) is a Ukrainian judoka.
+Maryna Pryshchepa (Ukrainian: Марина Прищепа; born 28 July 1983) is a Ukrainian judoka.

 Career

 She competed at the 2008 Summer Olympics (Beijing) in the -78 kg event and lost her opening match to Heide Wollert.
 Four years later in London, she participated in the -78 kg tournament of the 2012 Summer Olympics and was eliminated in her first match by Audrey Tcheuméo of France.

 Pryshchepa won a silver medal at the 2009 World Judo Championships.
 She also has a silver medal (2009) and four bronze medals (2006, 2007, 2010, 2012) at the European Judo Championships.

 Pryshchepa is also competing in sambo and sumo.
 She is a world sambo champion.
 Since 2008 Pryshchepa has been representing Ukraine in sumo.
 She won two medals in sumo at the World Games.